learn-co-curriculum/react-hooks-react-app-example/README.md

 When working on React labs, it's helpful to have two terminal tabs open:

-- In the first tab, run `npm start` to run your React app in the browser
+- In the first tab, run `npm start` to run your React app in the browser.
-- In the second tab, run `learn test` or `npm test` to see the test output
+- In the second tab, run `npm test` to see the test output.

 ## Conclusion